ali-khurshid/stroke-risk-predictive-analysis/README.md

 The app is a multi-paged dashboard consisting of:

 - **Overview** - A summary of the dataset and project tools used.
-- **EDA** - is made up of 5 tabs and discusses the raw data, numerical and categorical features, their importance and a correlation heatmap.
+- **Data Analysis** - is made up of 5 tabs and discusses the raw data, numerical and categorical features, their importance and a correlation heatmap.
-- Feature Engineering - Shows how the raw data was cleaned, transformed and encoded to make it model-ready.
+- **Feature Engineering** - Shows how the raw data was cleaned, transformed and encoded to make it model-ready.
 It also talks about the Pipeline that was eventually built.
-- Prediction App - patient stroke risk calculator based on the available dataset.
+- **Prediction App** - patient stroke risk calculator based on the available dataset.
-- Model Performance - looks into the performance of ML model and predictive capabilities.
+- **Model Performance** - looks into the performance of ML model and predictive capabilities.

 ## Unfixed Bugs and Challenges Faced